Kaze-Stake/jQuery-Mobile-CodeIgniter-Library/README.markdown

 ### $this->mobile->header(*$title, $theme*)

-Create a horizontal bar with the title as the first argument and, as the second argument (optional), one of the themes available from jQuery Mobile.It will be a letter from a-e.
+Create a horizontal bar with the title as the first argument and, as the second argument (optional), one of the themes available from jQuery Mobile.
+It will be a letter from a-e.
 To define a global theme, we can do it within the configuration file.
 Also, if we want the bar to maintain a static position and move with the page, we can define it within the configuration file with `$config['mobile']['fixed_toolbars'] = TRUE;`